Horse Feathers: Period references

 A term that occurs often in Horse Feathers, but may not be familiar to modern viewers, is college widow (see also The College Widow, a 1904 play).
 The somewhat derogatory term referred to a young woman who remains near a college year after year to associate with male students.
 It is used to describe Connie Bailey.
 Such women were considered "easy".
 Miss Bailey is shown to be involved with each of the characters played by the Brothers, as well as the principal antagonist Jennings.

 At one point during the climactic football game, Wagstaff exclaims, "Jumping anaconda!"
 This is a ‘minced oath’, an expression used in sports stories of the time to show the colourful language used by coaches, without using actual samples, not then considered fit to print.
 This particular one also alludes to the notorious stock market performance of Anaconda Copper immediately preceding the Great Depression.
 All of the Marx Brothers had experienced severe losses in the Wall Street Crash of 1929.
 Groucho had delivered other jokes related to the stock market in the Brothers' preceding films (for example, "The stockholder of yesteryear is the stowaway of today" in Monkey Business), and used Anaconda itself in a Eugene O’Neill parody in 1930's Animal Crackers.

+The climactic final scenes on the gridiron, featuring the Marx Brothers driving a chariot, showcase one of the sport's last vestiges of its rugby origins.
+This is visible via the original unpadded H-structured timber rugby goalposts at the back of the end zone.
+Until 1927 in college football these H-posts were situated on the goal line.
+The modern, single-support goal posts were first used in 1966.